Lethal League

 Lethal League is an indie fighting video game developed by Dutch developer Team Reptile.
 It was released worldwide on Windows on 27 August 2014, with PlayStation 4 and Xbox One versions released in May 2017.
 A sequel, Lethal League Blaze, was released on Windows in October 2018, and on PlayStation 4, Xbox One and Nintendo Switch in July 2019.

 Gameplay

 Lethal League is a 2D arena fighting video game in which up to four players face off against each other in an arena.
-The goal is to hit a ball back and forth, and have the ball hit other players until there's only one player left.
+The goal is to hit a ball back and forth, and have the ball hit other players until there is only one player left.
 With each consecutive hit, the ball will speed up more, making it harder for the other players to not get hit and hit the ball back.
 In their review, Destructoid described the game as "If Mario Tennis and Smash Bros. had a baby, and it was raised by European DJs who love baseball."